Why internet safety matters

 All children – including teenagers – do as you do, so being a role model for your child is a powerful and positive way to guide your child’s behaviour when it comes to internet use.

 You can be a role model for safe and healthy screen use by using digital media and the internet in the way you want your child to use it.
-For example, you might keep internet-connected devices out of bedrooms, or avoid using your phone during mealtimes.
+For example, you might keep internet-connected devices out of bedrooms, avoid using your phone during mealtimes, or balance screen use with other social and recreational options.

-It’s also good to model positive technology use like sending supportive messages to friends.
+It’s also good to model positive technology use like phoning friends and family and sending supportive messages.

 Talking about online content

-Talking openly about your own digital media and internet use and encouraging your child to do the same will help your child feel able to talk to you if he has a bad experience online.
+Talking openly about your own digital media and internet use and encouraging your child to do the same will help your child feel they can talk to you if they have a bad experience online.

-It’s good to encourage your child to develop a sense of what he likes and doesn’t like online and to defend his choices with friends.
-For example, you could say, ‘It’s great that you chose to block that content and didn’t get involved in that online argument’.
+It’s good to encourage your child to develop a sense of what they like and don’t like online and to defend their choices with friends.
+For example, you could say, ‘It’s great that you chose not to get involved in that online argument’.

 This is all part of digital and media literacy.